 While the system is considered to be obsolete today, it can present a safety hazard.
-Even so, there is some undeserved fear associated with K&T wiring.
+If you have a new construction home, it was built up with modern Kansas City building materials, modern construction technology, and up to current codes, so you don’t have to worry.
+But on an older metro area home, there is some undeserved fear associated with K&T wiring.

 Important Facts about Knob-and-Tube Wiring